-In addition, we are providing you with the enclosed information about Identity Theft Protection which contains helpful information and resources.
-As a general practice, we recommend that you carefully check your credit reports for accounts you did not open or for inquiries from creditors you did not initiate.
-If you see anything you do not understand, call the credit agency immediately.
+In addition, we are providing you with the enclosed information about Identity Theft Protection.
+Although Social Security numbers and other sensitive personal information were not at risk in this incident, as a general practice, we recommend that you carefully check your credit reports for accounts you did not open or for inquiries from creditors you did not initiate.
+If you see anything that looks suspicious, call the credit agency immediately.
 You should also regularly review your credit or debit card account statements to determine if there are any discrepancies or unusual activity listed.
 If you see something you do not recognize, immediately notify your financial institution.